StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/EC2.md

 You will be billed when your Reserved Instance is in `terminated` state You will be billed when your On-Demand instance is preparing to hibernate with a `stopping` state.

+#### Groups

+You can launch EC2 instances in a placement group, which determines how instances are placed on underlying hardware.
+When you create a placement group, you specify one of the following strategies for the group:

+* **Cluster** - clusters instances into a low-latency group in a single Availability Zone
+* **Spread** - spreads instances across underlying hardware